By Danièle Cybulskie

 Psalters were (as the name suggests) books that contained the Book of Psalms from the Bible.
 Because they didn’t contain the entire Bible, psalters were nice and portable, making good girdle books for the devout – or those concerned with showing off – to carry with them.
 (Anne Boleyn owned a particularly beautiful and tiny psalter in the sixteenth century.)
 The psalms contain a little bit of everything in them, and they are short, self-contained passages which were easier to discuss and contemplate than the entire Bible all at once.
 For this reason, the psalms were excellent teaching tools for beginning readers learning Latin.

-As Michael Lapidge notes, children entering the monastery would memorize the psalms as part of their learning of the Divine Office, and move from there to learning Latin as a language (Latin Psalter Manuscripts in Trinity College Dublin and the Chester Beatty Library, p.20).
+As Michael Lapidge notes, children entering the monastery would memorize the psalms as part of their learning of the Divine Office, and move from there to learning Latin as a language.
 Because the psalms were such a vital part of the service, the laity listening would have picked up on the words, as well (whether or not they understood them), and the wealthy who could own their own psalters could read them in anticipation of the day’s service, or to reflect upon it later.
-As Tschen-Emmons points out, “Some psalters retained the same divisions, in five books, that the Bible does, but others were organized into seven sections corresponding with the days of the week” (Artifacts, p.228), which made it easy for the laity to incorporate their devotions into their daily lives.
+As Tschen-Emmons points out, “Some psalters retained the same divisions, in five books, that the Bible does, but others were organized into seven sections corresponding with the days of the week,” which made it easy for the laity to incorporate their devotions into their daily lives.

 Because psalters contained, at a basic level, the same material, historians can compare them to each other to get a sense of what was important to which owner, where the psalter might have been made, and what the evolving trends of religious devotion were, in terms of iconography and content – even use, if we are lucky enough to find forensic traces of reading (like dirt and fingerprints).
 As such, psalters, besides being hugely important to the devout people of the Middle Ages, are a treasure trove for historians interested in medieval Christianity and education.